florencetsang/ml-portfolio-poc/README.md

 # ml-portfolio-poc

 TODO:
-- Use PyTorch optimizer and loss
+- Use PyTorch optimizer
-- Use cross entropy loss
 - 10 fold cross validation
+- Include more years of data